EllaOluchi/Nigerian_Bank_Transactions_Analysis/report.md

 - Flag 12 AM – 5 AM transactions for enhanced monitoring.
 - Apply **two-factor authentication** for debits, chargebacks, reimbursements, and FX purchases.

-  **A sheet on the Excel file contains the full Insights and Recommendatiosn**
+  **A sheet on the Excel file contains the full Insights and Recommendations**